 We get it: you’ve gone on a cruise before and found the experience to be okay, but the queues for the buffet are long and why are there so many people in the swimming pool?
 But what if we tell you that you don’t actually have to experience any of these?
 And that you’ll have a butler at your beck and call, gain access to the most exclusive parts of the ship, away from the crowds, and be privy to a series of bespoke enrichment programmes?
 That’s right, it’s high life on the high seas, Dream Cruise-style.
 In a ship that can accommodate thousands of guests, only a select few can experience such luxury – by booking themselves into a Palace Suite.
-It’s also perfect for a Christmas getaway!
+It’s also perfect for a New Year getaway!

 A ship within a ship